 Injectable anti-ageing treatments are a quick and convenient way to smooth out those lines on the forehead and around the eyes without any need for surgery.

-Cost at Russell Street Dental Clinic is £220 for three areas.
+Cost at Russell Street Dental Clinic is only £220 for three areas.

 This treatment will cover the three regions of the upper face and also includes a free top-up at the review stage (2 weeks after the treatment)